Immunoengineeringlab/neutrophilkinetics-model-with-iABC-fit/README.md

 #### Data specific

-calc_error: used to pass current parameter combinations to ìError_fileî
+calc_error: used to pass current parameter combinations to ‚ÄúError_file‚Äù

 ### File to run - users need to specify iABC options

 run_this: executes the iABC_mice by passing iABC algorithm options.

-Experimental data used for the optimization is in the ìError_fileî (see line 6).
+Experimental data used for the optimization is in the ‚ÄúError_file‚Äù (see line 6).

-To run the example(saline): Run ìrun_this.mî file with other supporting functions in the same directory.
+To run the example(saline): Run ‚Äúrun_this.m‚Äù file with other supporting functions in the same directory.
 And use the data from the workspace to plot the distributions or curves as needed.

+scripts used to generate the plots as shown in the paper is included in "histogramstack_plotter.m"(for generating histograms) and "familyofcurves_plotter.m"(to generate family of curves with experimental data overlayed).
+To get figures exactly like in the paper, manually edit the aesthetics, in the matlab plot window using "inspect element" option.